 Additionally, we will ask you for a key deposit of 10 €.
 You will get it back when you return your key at check-out.

 How much is the lodging tax in Dresden?

-The lodging tax is a fifteenth (1/15) of the amount owed for the individual overnight stay, that's approx. 6.7%.
+Accommodation tax is 6% of the amount owed for each individual overnight stay.

-The costs for breakfast are not part of your accomodation costs.
+The costs for breakfast are not included in the accommodation costs.

 The following are not taxed:

 - if you are staying in Dresden exclusively for professional purposes

 - children up to the age of majority